Kartik-226/Amazon-Clone/README.md

 # Amazon-Clone
-Amazon landing page or homepage clone built with HTML, CSS and JavaScript
+Amazon landing page or homepage clone built with HTML and CSS